Harry09/Harry09.github.io/projects/hry-plugins/index.md

 ### [Smooth Interior Camera](hry-sic)

-Camera mod, adds smooth rotation
+Interior camera mod, improves it by adding smooth rotation animation

 ### I have more in plans